nakabonne/sxds/README.md

 Simple xds for data-plane in ServiceMesh.
 This enables service discovery, dynamic updates to load balancing pools and routing tables.
 This supports any data-plane that conforms to data-plane-api.
+The communication protocol with data-plane is supported only by gRPC.

 This README assumes you're familiar with the [data-plane-api](https://www.envoyproxy.io/docs/envoy/latest/configuration/overview/v2_overview) already